 The initial concept of Concerts for Indigent Defense was in development for over a decade when the initial Concerts for Indigent Defense: New Orleans, was successfully presented in 2017.
 Co-produced by death row exoneree John Thompson, in coordination with the Orleans Public Defender, the celebration earned major television, radio, print and social media coverage.
 The demo proved successful, and we were planning nationwide rollout in 2018, in coordination with the National Association for Public Defense and others, when Mr. Thompson died later that year.
 With the loss of our friend and partner, the effort was paused.

-On March 18, 2022, Concerts for Indigent Defense celebrated the 59th anniversary of Gideon nationwide, presenting a video montage of defender perspectives and music on the website (see below).
-The celebration was enthusiastically received by the defender community in states across the country and served as a kickoff to the live concerts we will present in celebration of Gideon’s 60th year – starting on March 30, featuring the livestreamed show of Walter Wolfman Washington at d.b.a.
-New Orleans.
-There will be concerts in states across the country throughout Gideon’s 60th anniversary year, culminating in Concerts for Indigent Defense being held nationwide on March 18, 2023, to celebrate the 60th anniversary of the constitutional right to counsel.
+On March 18, 2022, Concerts for Indigent Defense celebrated the 59th anniversary of Gideon nationwide, presenting a video montage of defender perspectives and music on the website (see above).
+The celebration was enthusiastically received by the defender community in states across the country and served as a kickoff to the live concerts we presented to celebrate Gideon’s 60th anniversary, featuring the livestreamed show of Walter Wolfman Washington at d.b.a.
+New Orleans and joined by concerts in 10 states across the country in March, 2023.
+The momentum from the Gideon’s 60th celebrations have already lifted themselves up Concerts for Indigent Defense in Houston, Boston, Brooklyn, and Bridgeport, CT for 2024.

 Local, county, and state public defenders and other criminal justice organizations often have the most accessible information about how indigent defense is provided in their jurisdictions.
 You can find your local public defense providers through an internet search, or by contacting the appropriate judicial branch in your jurisdiction.